robeady/yamplayer/README.md

 ### Project structure

 The codebase is a single typescript module.
 We intend to rely on webpack tree shaking to eliminate unnecessary dependencies from the frontend and backend.
 Running the backend with ts-node-dev avoids any unnecessary reloads.

+### Git submodules

+The following git config is recommended to make working with submodules easier (note that these changes apply only to this repo, not globally)

+	git config diff.submodule log
+	git config submodule.recurse true
+	git config push.recurseSubmodules on-demand

+you can also add

+	git config status.submodulesummary 1

+but this makes git status slow.

+Otherwise, you need to remember to:

+	git pull --recurse-submodules
+	git push --recurse-submodules=on-demand